LlamaFlowJs/LlamaFlowJs/apps/docs/docs/modules/storage.md

 # Storage

-Storage in LlamaFlow works automatically once you've configured a `StorageContext` object.
+Storage in llamaflowjs works automatically once you've configured a `StorageContext` object.
 Just configure the `persistDir` and attach it to an index.

 Right now, only saving and loading from disk is supported, with future integrations planned!